‘THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING’

 I had a big surprise when I saw this movie at the cinema recently.
 When I walked in, I expected to see the original theatrical version that was shown at the cinema in 2001.
 So imagine my surprise when I discovered that they were actually showing the extended version of ‘Fellowship’ at the cinema.

 WOW!!!
-I did not expect that!
+I didn’t expect that!
 That was such a bold choice to make.
 It was a nice surprise for me.
 I don’t think that’s ever been done before where they showed the extended version of a movie at the cinema.
 I think this might be the first it’s ever been done with ‘Fellowship’.
 Correct me if I’m wrong.

 I actually prefer the extended version of ‘Fellowship’ as well as for the other two ‘LOTR’ films, since I consider them superior compared to the original theatrical versions.
 The extended versions have more scenes and character development added to the films to make them worthwhile and in-depth.